acudoc/udacity_repo/README.md

 # One More Git Cheatsheet

-#### This page will include study resources as I prepare to the Github Foundation Certification in Feburary
+#### This document is study resources to prepare for the Github Foundation Certification.
+Originally this repo started to house basic git commands.
+Recently I am adding my notes as I go through [this course](https://www.exampro.co/github-choose-an-exam) from Andrew Brown of ExamPro.

 ### Table of Contents